Isotopy classes of involutions of del Pezzo surfaces: Order elements of with

 \item[(ii)] There exists a fibration $f: S \to \CP^1$ such that $f \circ \sigma = f$; the smooth fibers of $f$ are diffeomorphic to $\CP^1$ on which $\sigma$ induces a nontrivial involution and any singular fiber is the union of submanifolds diffeomorphic to $\CP^1$ exchanged by $\sigma$ meeting at one point.

 Suppose $f$ has $s$-many singular fibers with $s > 0$.
 By the proof of \cite[Theorem 1.4]{bayle--beauville}, any singular fiber contains an exceptional divisor.
-Blowing down one of the components (call it $e_i$ for $1 \leq i \leq s$) in each singular fiber yields a Hirzebruch surface $\mathbb F_m$ with a birational involution.
-This means that if $S_2\in H_2(S; \Z)$ is the class coming from a fiber of $f: \mathbb F_m \to \CP^1$ then
+Blowing down one of the components (call it $e_i$ for $1 \leq i \leq s$) in each singular fiber yields a geometrically ruled surface $f: S' \to \CP^1$, which is a $\CP^1$-bundle over $\CP^1$ by Noether--Enriques (\cite[Theorem III.4]{beauville}).
+This means that if $S_2\in H_2(S; \Z)$ is the class coming from a fiber of $f: S' \to \CP^1$ then